Hyunsoo-ds/FindScheme/README.md

 FindScheme is used to find a deeplink that can be lead to Webview Redirection vulnearbility and extract Javascript Interface and methods of respective interface connected to valid deeplink.

-FindScheme offers features such as APK download automation, static analysis for extracting deeplinks and javascript interfaces and deeplink webview redirection test.
+FindScheme offers features such as APK download automation, static analysis for extracting deeplinks, javascript interfaces and webview redirection test with extracted deeplinks.
 These features flow and execute automatically in a ordered manner.

 - Since tool `FindScheme` was developed while project `BoB 12th Team project` , we used FindScheme to select Android apps for identifying WebView logical bugs.
 - FindScheme use `Androguard` for static analysis of APK files.